• Facebook

 Inside the historic tram

 A ride in the historic tram in Porto is on many to-do lists, but instead of aimlessly riding the tram just for the sake of it, why not take it to get to the beach?
 The tram sets off at Infante, close to Bolsa Palace.
 You need to buy a special ticket for the historic tram in the tram itself, the general public transport ticket for Porto is not valid.
 I recommend getting a one-way ticket, so you are more flexible with getting back by bus or underground.
-Ride the tram until the final stop. and enjoy the view on the way.
+Ride the tram until the final stop and enjoy the view on the way.

 Find Your Favourite Beach